esp-rs/book/src/introduction/hardware-overview.md

 - ESP32-C6-WROOM-1 module:
   - Wi-Fi, BLE, and IEEE 802.15.4 support.
   - 8 MB SPI flash.
-- GPIOs pins available for use.
+- GPIO pins available for use.
 - 2 buttons: Boot and Reset
   - Boot button: Download button.
 Holding down Boot and then pressing Reset initiates Firmware Download mode for downloading firmware through the serial port.
     - For more information, see [Boot Mode Selection][boot-mode-selection].